JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 2. https://github.com/Snouzy/workout-cool?

 > MIT |  🏋 Modern open-source fitness coaching platform.
 Create workout plans, track progress, and access a comprehensive exercise database.

+### Outro / Random

+I cycled with 2 bikes at the same time.

+Also, I cycled with a MTB and 3 pizzas on my steering.

+Both for 5+ km

 #### Discovery of the Years